Accenture/mercury-composable/guides/CHAPTER-2.md

 the thread in suspend mode is very small.
 Virtual thread technology is designed to support tens of thousands, if not millions, of concurrent RPC requests in a single compute machine, container or serverless instance.

-Mercury 3.1 supports mixed thread management - virtual threads, suspend functions and kernel threads.
+Mercury Composable supports mixed thread management - virtual threads, suspend functions and kernel threads.

 Functions running in different types of threads are connected loosely in events.
 This functional isolation and encapsulation mean that you can precisely control how your application performs for each functional logic block.